 The way the process worked was that the first three applications were sent to Molly and the rest were put on hold.
 Those three could schedule a time to meet Lola.
-Then, if all three still wanted to adopt her, Molly and Fred would have to choose which family they thought was the best fit.
+Then, if all three still wanted to adopt her, Molly would have to choose which family she thought was the best fit.

 As expected, all three applicants fell in love with Lola and wanted to adopt her on the spot.
 To make matters more difficult, all three of them seemed like perfect matches for Lola, and Lola loved them all very much.
 Molly felt terrible having to turn down two of them, but she finally decided on a nice family with three children.
 Lola seemed to bond with their daughter the most, so that’s how she made the final decision.

 Lola’s new family came to pick her up a week ago.
 They were overjoyed to welcome a new dog into their family, and while Molly was sad to see Lola go, she was so happy for her.
 We helped her find that forever family and it was an incredible feeling.
 So, even though it was an emotional and time-consuming experience, we’d love to do it again!
 After all, fostering could save a dog’s life, so it’s a very rewarding experience too.

 I’m sure Molly would’ve loved to take in another foster dog right away, but Taco and I don’t usually get along well with larger dogs.
 So, we need to wait until the next transport before there will be more small/medium dogs needing foster homes.
 The next transport should be coming some time in January, and we’ll be sure to post about our next foster dog on here!
 For now, I’m going to enjoy not having to share my attention with other dogs (besides Taco).